kraftb/Arduino-Synth/README.md

 This project implements a working MIDI software synthesizer for the Arduino UNO (ATMEGA328P).
-Sound is generated on either pin 3 or pin 11 using the built-in PWM at it's maxiumu frequency of 62.5 kHz.
+Sound is generated on either pin 3 or pin 11 using the built-in PWM at it's maximum frequency of 62.5 kHz.
 The PWM value is updated every 5th PWM cycle so the sampling frequency is pinned down to 12.5 kHz.